WISCONSIN AVIATION MEDICINE SPECIALISTS, LLC

 This confirmation number is good for sixty days.
 After that, you must obtain another number in order to undergo an exam.

 If you have a medical condition you suspect may make you ineligible to obtain a medical certificate, I suggest making an appointment for a consultation prior to filling out the Medxpress form.

 There is an additional fee of $75.00 if you do not obtain a confirmation number, and we need to do this at the time of your appointment.

 Email us your Medxpress number a few days prior to your appointment.

 Contact us if you have any questions about the Medxpress form.

 HIMS AME Services -- determined on a case-by-case basis

 Payments accepted -- Check, Venmo or Apple Cash (not ApplePay)-No credit cards

 DO NOT MISS YOUR APPOINTMENT!!
-If you miss an appointment, and fail to cancel in advance, you will be assessed a $100 missed appointment fee that must be paid in advance along with your regular exam fee.
+If you miss an appointment, and fail to cancel in advance, you will be assessed a $150 missed appointment fee that must be paid in advance along with your regular exam fee.